liuweikarlie/Nearby-Chat/README.md

 # Nearby Chat

 A simple Android app that allows you to chat with people nearby.
-It uses the Google Nearby Messages API to discover and communicate with nearby devices.
+It uses the Google Nearby Connections API to discover and communicate with nearby devices.
 > This app is a course project for HKU COMP7506 Smart phone apps development.